 After dropping out of college part way through a diploma in hotel management that wasn’t for me, I was asked by a careers advisor ‘what are you good at?’.
 At the time I was really good at maths so I ended up on an accountancy Youth Training Scheme (YTS) with Babington Business College, both working and studying with them.
 Now, whilst I don’t regret my time with Babington as I learned a great deal, I have realised that:

 Whilst I was able to pass my exams easily it became clear that I wasn’t destined to be an accountant – it just wasn’t inspiring me (no offence to accountants, I need them).
 Instead it was discovered by those I worked for that I had a knack for sorting out problems and complete messes.
-So began my reputation for being given numerous jobs, roles and departments that desperately needed an overhaul which I relished, was very successful at and then, once all was running smoothly I reluctantly relinquished for the next challenge.
+So began my reputation for being given numerous jobs, roles and departments that desperately needed an overhaul.
+This I relished, was very successful at and then, once all was running smoothly I reluctantly relinquished for the next challenge.
 It was hard to let go, but if I didn’t I’d get bored.
 So I moved up the ranks quite quickly, motivated by a need for efficiency and effectiveness and generally finding ways to make everything easier.

 About 10 years into my job with Babington I questioned whether I really wanted to spend another 10 years of my life there, and if not there, where?
 And doing what?
 I sought the advice of another careers advisor who conducted some psychometric tests which determined that I was already in the right job.
 This was not what I wanted to hear!
 I knew deep down this wasn’t right and I needed to do something else.